Find schools that offer these popular programs

 3. Get Involved

 Students who take advantage of benefits offered as part of an adult education program may gain more confidence in achieving their academic goals.
 Get involved by participating in class activities such as study groups and group projects.
 Take a class you're interested in or have expertise in to meet other adults with similar interests.
-If needed, work one-on-one with a tutor or an instructor if available.
+If needed, work one-on-one with a tutor or an instructor.

 4. Create A Study Place